-- 1. This Directive lays down rules concerning the taking-up and pursuit of the activities of insurance and reinsurance distribution, by natural and legal persons which are established in a Member State or which wish to be established there in the European Union. - 1a.
-This Directive applies to any natural and legal person who is established in a Member distribution of insurance and reinsurance products. - 2.
-This Directive shall not apply to persons providing insurance distribution services for insurance contracts if all the following conditions are met: - (a) the insurance contract only requires knowledge of the insurance cover that is provided;
+- 1. This Directive lays down rules concerning the taking-up and pursuit of the activities of insurance and reinsurance distribution in the European Union. - 1a.
+This Directive applies to any natural and legal person who is established in a Member State or who wish to be established there in order to take up and pursue the distribution of insurance and reinsurance products. - 2. [deleted] - 2a.
+This Directive shall not apply to insurance distribution activities conducted by ancillary insurance intermediaries, where all the following conditions are met: - a) the insurance is compleimentary to the good or service supplied by any provider, where such insurance covers: - (i) the risk of breakdown, loss of or damage to the goods supplied by that provider or; - (ii) damage to or loss of baggage and other risk linked to the travel booked with that provider;